Der Hersteller von Faseroptischer Temperatursensor, Temperaturüberwachungssystem, Professional OEM/ODM Fabrik, Großhändler, Lieferant.individuell.

 2.2 Behavior Under Electrical Stress

 The dielectric performance of SF6-Gas is the primary reason for its dominance in high-voltage equipment.
 At atmospheric pressure, SF6 has a dielectric strength approximately 2.5 mal so viel wie Luft.
-At typical operating pressures of 4–6 bar (Absolute) verwendet in GIS-Ausrüstung, the dielectric strength rises to roughly 3 mal so viel wie Luft, enabling dramatic reductions in equipment dimensions.
+At typical operating pressures of 4–6 bar (Absolute) used in GIS-Ausrüstung, the dielectric strength rises to roughly 3 mal so viel wie Luft, enabling dramatic reductions in equipment dimensions.

 3.1 Electronegative Properties

-Air 1.0 Luftisolierte Schaltanlage (AIS)
+Luft 1.0 Luftisolierte Schaltanlage (AIS)

-Stickstoff (N₂) 1.0 Some transformer blankets
+Stickstoff (N₂) 1.0 Einige Transformatordecken

 CO₂ 0.9 Begrenzte Anwendungen